Augmenting Diffs With Runtime Information: Experimental Results

 In our study of \toolname applicability, we run \toolname on code diffs from benchmark \rqthreeds.
 The results of this experiment are shown in \autoref{tab:field_results}.
 In this table, the left column indicates the repository id.
 The number of all code diffs from each real-world repo is shown in the ``|ALL|'' column, per our selection criteria.
 As defined in \autoref{sec:rq2_protocol}, ``Success'' represents the number of all code diffs successfully processed by \toolname. ``AC'' is the ratio of code diffs successfully processed by \toolname and finally, ``Failure'' indicates the number of code diffs that \toolname fails to process.

 Consider the repository jhipster/jhipster-lite as an example (eighth row). \rqthreeds consists of 7 code diffs from this repository. \toolname successfully performs on all 7 code diffs, giving $AC$ equal to 1 (7/7).
-Later in \autoref{sec:rq3_results}, we discuss an example of augmented code diffs in this project shown in \autoref{fig:rq2_sc}.

 In total, our selection criteria yield 50 code diffs from real-world complex projects.
-They are sampled from a set of ten diverse open-source projects. \toolname successfully analyzes 45 code diffs out of a total of 50.
+They are sampled from a set of ten diverse open-source projects. \toolname successfully analyzes 48 code diffs out of a total of 50.
 For all repositories, we have at least one successfully processed code diff.
 This indicates that \toolname is successful in handling diverse Java projects from \rqthreeds.
-With 50 total code diffs and 45 successfully analyzed ones, the corresponding value of AC is 0.90 (45/50).
+With 50 total code diffs and 48 successfully analyzed ones, the corresponding value of AC is 0.96 (48/50).
 Notably, the median AC is 1, because \toolname handles all code diffs for 6 projects.
 Such a high value of AC attests the real applicability of \toolname.

-Finally, as shown in the ``Failure'' column, there are 5 code diffs where \toolname fails to process the code diff to collect a runtime diff.
-For 3 out of 5 code diffs, \toolname cannot execute the test because of problems in dependency resolution.
-This is due to the specialized test driver that \toolname uses, and test drivers in real-world Java software are notoriously complex \cite{silva2021flacoco}.
+Finally, as shown in the ``Failure'' column, there are 2 commits where \toolname fails to process the code diff to collect a runtime diff.
+Both of them are due to out-of-memory exception.

-For the other 2 code diffs, our tool throws an out-of-memory exception.
 This can be attributed to the huge number of states collected.
 In these cases, either the tool runs out of heap space while generating the execution trace (step `trace collection') or while iterating through states to find a diff (step `program state differencing').
 It is known that fine-grain monitoring is very memory intensive \cite{barr2014tardis}.

-\begin{mdframed} \textbf{Answer to RQ2: \rqtwo} \\ To analyze applicability in the wild, we build a well-formed benchmark of 50 code diffs from 10 complex open-source Java repositories. \toolname successfully runs on 45 code diffs, which yields a high success ratio of 0.90. \toolname is able to handle real-world Java projects, incl. large ones with multi-module build systems. \end{mdframed}
+\begin{mdframed} \textbf{Answer to RQ2: \rqtwo} \\ To analyze applicability in the wild, we build a well-formed benchmark of 50 code diffs from 10 complex open-source Java repositories. \toolname successfully runs on 48 code diffs, which yields a high success ratio of \revision{0.96}. \toolname is able to handle real-world Java projects, incl. large ones with multi-module build systems. \end{mdframed}